outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

 - add to solution automation workflows

+  - apply difference patterns between assumed/implied/actual meaning as a way of correcting false implications/assumptions to connect structures without explicit known connections

+  - apply differences that cause errors in the fewest possible cases as a way of changing a problem into a solution or changing a solution to a similar problem or changing other problem/solution structures for problem-solving intents

   - identify & apply non-standard intents as ways of finding useful structures for problem/solution intents like 'core interaction function' intents
     - example: apply alternate definition routes of 'power' & 'truth' to fulfill core interaction functions like 'connect' to fulfill a non-standard intent of 'power structures' (intents such as 'finding truth structures', like facts)
       - alternate definition routes of 'power' include: